junxit/us-congress-bills-112/bill.md

   - **(3)** by adding at the end the following new subparagraph:
     > - **(F)** the Office of Advocacy of the Small Business Administration, when the final rule is under section 608(a) of title 5.

-- **(c)** *Authorization To intervene and comment on agency compliance with administrative procedure* Subsection (b) of section 612 of title 5, United States Code, is amended by inserting “chapter 5, and chapter 7,” after “this chapter,”.
+- **(c)** *Authorization to intervene and comment on agency compliance with administrative procedure* Subsection (b) of section 612 of title 5, United States Code, is amended by inserting “chapter 5, and chapter 7,” after “this chapter,”.

-## § 9.
+## § 10.
 Clerical amendments

 - **(a)** Section 601 of title 5, United States Code, is amended—
   - **(1)** in paragraph (1)—